 Botox injections use a toxin called onobotulinumtoxinA to temporarily prevent a muscle from moving.
 This toxin is produced by the microbe that causes botulism, a type of food poisoning.

-**Must be a Registered Nurse(RN), Dentist or Doctor**
+**Must be a Registered Nurse(RN), Dentist, Doctor or Pharmacist**

 Get answers to common enquiries